davisclick/openvino-people-counter-application/README.md

-# Deploy a People Counter App at the Edge
+# OpenVino For People Counter

 | Details            |              |
 |-----------------------|---------------|